You Can Now Skip Individual Recurring Deposits

 Second, you can see all pending recurring deposits on the “Transfer” tab of your Betterment homepage.
 So long as it is before 4PM EST on the deposit initiation date, you will have the option to hit the “skip” button on the right.

 Too many skips can knock you off track.

 For the vast majority of goals, missing one deposit won’t be enough to knock you off track.
-Our advice will automatically update to consider your new balance and the skipped deposit, and may slightly increase the recommendation for remaining auto-deposits (as you’d expect).
+Our advice will automatically update to consider your new balance and the skipped deposit, and may slightly increase the recommendation for remaining recurring deposits (as you’d expect).

-But it is possible that skipping many auto-deposits will reduce the confidence that you’ll reach your target balance on the target date.
+But it is possible that skipping many recurring deposits will reduce the confidence that you’ll reach your target balance on the target date.
 However, you can always defer the goal a bit in order to make up for your current circumstances.

 How would you like to get started?

 Checking with a Visa® debit card for your daily spending.

 Save cash and earn interest

 Grow your cash savings for general use for upcoming expenses.